gaganpreet/gaganpreet.in/content/posts/tracing-mysterious-github-webhook.md

 }
 ```

-The two relevant fields - `actor` and `actor_location`.
+There are three interesting fields - `actor`, `actor_location` and `oauth_application_id`.
 My GitHub user id had changed something in the webhook just a few weeks prior from the US.
 But I wasn't in the US at the timestamp.

-That was the last clue I needed - the OAuth application ID led me to the "OAuth App Policy" in GitHub (which is defined at the organization level, not the repository level like the webhook), which pointed to "Google Chat".
-And then it all added up - at that time I had linked Google Chat to our repo to send alerts to Google Chat on repo events.
+The third one was the last clue I needed - the OAuth application ID led me to the "OAuth App Policy" in GitHub (which is defined at the organization level, not the repository level like the webhook), which pointed to "Google Chat".
+And then it all added up - one and a half years ago, I had linked Google Chat to our repo to send alerts to Google Chat on repo events.

 ## Naming disaster